Postnatal Recovery Massage

 How did we develop the Postnatal Recovery Massage?

-Sophie learnt the closing the bones massage, a postnatal ritual from Ecuador, in 2013, and has been offering it to her clients and teaching it since 2014.
-Together with fellow doula Maddie McMahon, she has trained over 400 people in offering this massage.
+Sophie learnt the closing the bones massage in 2013, and has been offering it to her clients and teaching it since 2014.
+She has trained close to 500 people in offering this massage.

 Sophie and Teddy met in 2014, and Teddy provided the anatomical and physiological effects of the techniques for the closing the bones handout.